ZetaTwo/zetatwocom/_posts/ctf/2015-12-14-gchq-challenge-z3.md

 ![QR code solution to the GCHQ christmas challenge](/assets/images/ctf/gchq_christmas_solution.png)

-Strangely enough, this code was not readable by "zbarimg" but the QR scanner on my phone worked and online tools as well.
+~~Strangely enough, this code was not readable by "zbarimg" but the QR scanner on my phone worked and online tools as well.~~
+Update: I had accidentally transposed the image by calling _im.putpixel((y,x))_ instead of _im.putpixel((x,y))_.
+Thanks camitz for pointing this out.
+With that corrected, even "zbarimg" reads the QR code correctly.
 The QR code leads to the next stage of the christmas challenge.
 I'm just a beginner with Z3 and there are probably better ways to do this.
 If you have any feedback or ideas, please post a comment below.
 For completeness, here is the [full solution script](/assets/other/gchq_christmas_code.py)